williamDunn/Notes/Big O/README.md

 Types of Big-O Notation:

 O(1) - Constant Time
-- Always take the same amount of time to be executed
+- Always take the same amount of time to be executed no matter how big our input
 - Best case scenario for a function
 ----------------
 O(n) - Linear Time Complexity
 - The time it takes to execute the algorithm is directly proprtional to the input size *n*
+- If we were to check an array 1 by 1, the time to check would correspond directly to the amount of items in the array

 ---------------
 O(log n) - Logarithmic Time Complexity
 - The time it takes to run the algorithm is proportional to the logarithm of the input size *n*